mathieulrl/functions-hardhat-starter-kit/README.md

 | `args`               | This is an array of strings which contains values that are injected into the JavaScript source code and can be accessed using the name `args`.
 This provides a convenient way to set modifiable parameters within a request.
 If no arguments, then an empty array is passed.                                           |
 | `expectedReturnType` | This specifies the expected return type of a request.
 It has no on-chain impact, but is used by the CLI to decode the response bytes into the specified type.
 The options are `uint256`, `int256`, `string`, or `bytes`.                                                                                               |

-## JavaScript Code

-The JavaScript source code for a Functions request can use any valid [Deno](https://deno.land/manual@v1.36.4/introduction) JavaScript, but _cannot_ use any imported modules.

-The code must return a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which represents the response bytes that are sent back to the requesting contract.
-Encoding functions are provided in the [Functions library](#functions-library).
-Additionally, any external APIs to which requests are made must script must respond in **less than 9 seconds** and the JavaScript Code as a whole must return in **less than 10 seconds** or it will be terminated and send back an error (in bytes) to the requesting contract.

-In order to make HTTP requests, the source code must use the `Functions.makeHttpRequest` function from the exposed [Functions library](#functions-library).
-Asynchronous code with top-level `await` statements is supported, as shown in the file _API-request-example.js_.

 ### Functions Library